Boko Haram insurgency: Human rights

-The conflict has seen numerous human rights abuses conducted by the Nigerian security forces, in an effort to control the violence, as well as their encouragement of the formation of numerous vigilante groups (for example, the Civilian Joint Task Force).

-Amnesty International accused the Nigerian government of human rights abuses after 950 suspected Boko Harām militants died in detention facilities run by Nigeria's military Joint Task Force in the first half of 2013.
-As of early 2016, according to Amnesty International, at least 8,000 detainees have died in detention facilities operated by the security services.
+The conflict has seen numerous human rights abuses conducted by the Nigerian security forces in an effort to control the violence, as well as their encouragement of the formation of numerous vigilante groups (for example, the Civilian Joint Task Force).
+Amnesty International accused the Nigerian government of human rights abuses after 950 suspected Boko Harām militants died in detention facilities run by Nigeria's military Joint Task Force in 2013.
+In 2016 Amnesty International reported at least 8,000 detainees had died in detention facilities operated by the security services.
 Furthermore, the Nigerian government has been accused of incompetence and supplying misinformation about events in more remote areas.

 Boko Haram has kidnapped large numbers of children on several occasions.
-This has led to Boko Haram members physically, psychologically and sexually abusing them, using and selling them as sex slaves and/or brides of forced marriages with their fighters. – the most famous example being the Chibok kidnapping in 2014.
-In addition to kidnapping child brides, Human Rights Watch has stated that Boko Haram uses child soldiers.
+This has led to Boko Haram members physically, psychologically and sexually abusing them, using and selling them as sex slaves and/or brides of forced marriages with their fighters, for example the Chibok kidnapping in 2014.
+In addition to kidnapping child brides, Human Rights Watch states that Boko Haram uses child soldiers.
 According to an anonymous source working on peace talks with the group, up to 40 percent of the fighters in the group are underage soldiers.
-The group has forcibly converted non-Muslims to Islam, and is also known to assign non-Kanuris on suicide missions.
+The group has forcibly converted non-Muslims to Islam and is also known to assign non-Kanuris on suicide missions.

+Response

+Since the mid-2010s, the Nigerian government has constructed earthen berms and trenches around cities in northeastern Nigeria to restrict the movement of jihadist groups.

 Rehabilitation of insurgents

+Victims and affected communities accuse the Nigerian government of prioritising perpetrators over survivors as several groups of captured insurgents have gone through the government's deradicalization, reorientation and reintegration program.
+For example in March and April 2025 respectively, 600 and 390 "repentant Boko Haram members" publicly graduated after undergoing a 6–12-month process including vocational training upon which they received cash and startup equipment for the trade of their choice.
+Some have even been recruited into the security services.
+Meanwhile, no solid long term evaluation of the effectiveness of these problems are available.

-A major problem faced by local governments is the rehabilitation of captured or surrendered militants, as these are generally suspected by officials and civilians to still hold connections to the rebels and pose a security risk.
-As result, ex-rebels are often ostracized, which in turn increases the risk of them rejoining the insurgency.
-Cameroon has planned to construct rehab centers for Boko Haram fighters which are supposed to teach them useful skills to get jobs, and to de-radicalise them.
-However, as of February 2019, no such centers had been built due to a lack of funding.
+There is doubt in the sincerity of the former insurgents and fears of them acting as spies or reverting to militancy, especially if they again become disgruntled, disaffected or ostracized.
+This remains a major problem faced by local governments as the ex-militants are generally suspected by officials and civilians to still hold connections to the rebels and pose a security risk.
+As a result, ex-rebels are often ostracized by the community, which in turn increases the risk of them rejoining the insurgency.

+Cholera outbreak

+In June 2024, the Nigeria Centre for Disease Control announced a total of 1,141 suspected and 65 confirmed cases of cholera with 30 deaths from 96 local government areas in 30 states.
+At least 74 people were reported to have died following an outbreak of cholera in Borno State that began in May 2026.